robinwhitmore/jekylltechdocs/_includes/custom/cloud_des/gs_cr_sites.md

 **To create a template:**
 <!--TODO: Find out how this works w/Designers who don't really have users.
 Would it be a team member?
 Add links to create user/team member -->
 1. Optionally create a <span style="color: red">user</span> that will "own" the template sites, then create your template sites under this user.
-While you can create a template out of any user's site, this is a great way to organize and manage your templates.
+While you can create a template out of any user's site, this is a great way to organize and manage your templates.<span style="color: red">[[How should we tell designers to organize their templates since they don't have users?
+Create a client just for templates?]]</span>
 2. Create a site following the instructions above.
 Add elements and design your site.
 3. Optionally add apps from the Weebly App Center {% if site.project=="cloud" %}or your own custom apps{% endif %}.
 But remember that access to apps is {% if site.project=="cloud" %}[based on plans](cl_gs_plans) {% elsif site.project=="designer" %} [based on plans](ds_gs_plans){% endif %}, so you may be restricting the potential sites that can use the template by adding apps.
 To avoid this, when you use the template, you can temporarily change the plan the new site is on so that it allows access to the App Center.
 More below.
    {% include tip.html content="Remember that a template is a starting point.
 Don't add too many elements, or design too specifically.
 It may end up being more work to remove what isn't needed than it would have been to start from scratch." %}